Shawn-gitman/Goblin_Game/README.md

 # Goblin_Game

-GoblinGame is the simple application developed by pygame.
-GoblinGame uses SDL(Simple DirectMedia Layer) Library within allowing real-time developing environment.
-Application is based on high-level programming language, Python.
-Python structures the code to faciliate the efficiency of the frameworks.
-GoblinGame loads audio and multiple photos assembles the GUI(Graphical User interface).
+GoblinGame is the simple application developed within pygame.
+This application is based on high-level programming language, Python.
+The reasons for using python are 1.Improved productivity, 2.interpreted language, 3.dynamically typed, 4.free and open source and the last, 5.vast libraries support.
+GoblinGame uses SDL(Simple DirectMedia Layer) Library with allowing real-time developing environment.
+Random and Sprite are typical libraries used in this platform.
+This language structures the code to faciliate the frameworks.
+In other words, source code is classified with class and definition to let the code easily insert integer and character values.
+As python is known as productivity language, we decide to work codes as simple as possible.
+This game also executes the code line by line.
+GoblinGame loads mp3, JPEG and Png files to generate the GUI(Graphical User interface).
+If error happens, it stops further execution and reports back the error which has occurred.
 Developed in the IDE, visual studio code.
 It can be easily executed through Windows Powershell or should be work in text editor limitedly.

 ## Prerequisites

 * Python (3.8.2)
 * Pygame (1.9.1)
+* Visual Studio Code (Recommended but not obligatory)

 ## Installing